Seashell Trust, Stanley Road, Cheadle Hulme, Cheshire, SK8 6RQ

 - Additional medical needs including progressive or degenerative conditions

-Open Monday to Friday from 9am until 3pm Term Time
+Monday to Friday 9am - 3pm (Term Time)

 The school has expertise in working with young people with low-incidence special needs including Autistic Spectrum Condition, Deafblindness/Multi-Sensory Impairment, Hearing or Visual Impairment with additional complex needs and Profound and Multiple Learning Disabilities.